publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch56/m__us_usc_t50_s4604.md

              Not later than 6 months after August 23, 1988, the following shall no longer be subject to export controls under this section:

-                (i) All goods or technology the export of which to controlled countries on the date of the enactment of the Export Enhancement Act of 1988 would require only notification of the participating governments of the Coordinating Committee, except for those goods or technology on which the Coordinating Committee agrees to maintain such notification requirement.
+                (i) All goods or technology the export of which to controlled countries on August 23, 1988, would require only notification of the participating governments of the Coordinating Committee, except for those goods or technology on which the Coordinating Committee agrees to maintain such notification requirement.

                 (ii) All medical instruments and equipment, subject to the provisions of subsection (m) of this section.